Respiratory Translational Research Collaboration

 Who we are

-The Respiratory TRC includes 10 NIHR Biomedical Research Centres and their associated Clinical Research Facilities across the UK, and the Northern Ireland Clinical Research Facility in Belfast.
+The Respiratory TRC includes 10 NIHR Biomedical Research Centres and their associated clinical research facilities across the UK, and the Northern Ireland Clinical Research Facility in Belfast.

 These centres are world-leaders in respiratory medicine, and based within first-class NHS-university partnerships.